 5 Easter Pet Dangers and How to Avoid Them

-With the arrival of spring comes Easter.
-And with Easter comes family gatherings, fun and, of course, edible treats.
+With the arrival of spring comes Easter, fun and, of course, edible treats.
 We just can’t resist those tempting chocolate eggs, hot cross buns and sweets, and tradition usually sees our houses filled with all sorts of decorations.

 Unfortunately, we often tend to forget that these treats we love so much are potentially harmful to our furry, four-legged family members, whose inquisitive little noses can often lead them into trouble.